Kevin A. Mitchell

 kmitchell@ucmerced.edu

 I have been at UC Merced since 2004, a year before we opened in 2005.
 I’ve had the pleasure to be part of the enormous growth of the UCM campus and community.
-I am currently the Physics unit chair.
-Please contact me if you have questions about our program.

 Click here to view my public lecture with the Modesto Area Partners in Science.
+(This is quite old now, but still, I hope, interesting.)

 School of Natural Sciences